lubomir/libtrie/README.markdown

 argument.
 The other available option is `-e`.
 This signifies that no data will be associated with the keys.
 Whole line will be stored in the trie as a key.

+The library by default tries to compress the data.
+This works by not storing the common prefix with a key and only storing its length.
+This works very well for morphological data.
+It can be disabled with `-u` argument.

 The arguments can be reviewed by running the utility with `-h` option.

 If you pass `-` as input filename, the data will be read from standard input.